cgooderham94/customer-feedback/README.md

   - This could improve the UX of the application to allow users to discover more relevant comments relating to their experience.
 - Implement validation library i.e. `react-hook-form`
   - To offload the complexity and technical overhead of manually managing multiple validations per field.
 More scalable solution for complex validations and improved UX (onBlur validation) to provide earlier feedback on errors.
+- Comments
+  - Wireframes denote adding users email to comments.
+Typically, such contact information wouldn't be added to a public review.
+I would raise this approach with a product manager and/or designer during the design conception/review stage.
 - UI design
   - While simplicity is often a key component to an effective user experience, the general UI design of this application could be enhanced with the support of a UI designer.